 Knowledge of the U.S. Health System

-- Examine the organization, financing, management, and performance of the U.S. health system
+- Examine the structure and financing of the U.S. health system, the delivery of health services, and strategies to improve health system performance

-- Discuss the politics of public health and health policy in the U.S.
+- Examine the politics of public health and health policy in the U.S.

 - Analyze health-related legal and ethical issues and their impact on the U.S. health system